Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Altona North has 107 active public transport stops operating, all of which are bus stops.
-These stops are serviced by 11 different routes that together facilitate 2,817 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 154 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward using cars, which remain the dominant mode of transportation at 84%.
-Only 6% of residents use trains for their commutes.
-On average, there are 1.2 vehicles per dwelling in Altona North.
+Altona North has 107 active public transport stops, all of which are bus stops.
+These stops are served by 11 different routes that together facilitate 2,817 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 154 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport at 84%, while only 6% use trains.
+On average, there are 1.2 vehicles per dwelling.

-According to the 2021 Census, a high 34.0% of residents work from home, which may be partly due to COVID-19 conditions.
-The service frequency averages 402 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.
-An accompanying map displays the locations of the 100 nearest stops to the area's centrepoint.
+According to the 2021 Census, a high 34.0% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 402 trips per day across all routes, resulting in approximately 26 weekly trips per individual stop.
+A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport